West of Waterlooville FAQs

 When will the lower access road to the Duke's Meadow development be closed?

 It is intended for this to remain open until the main spine road is completed to connect the Old Park Farm development in the north to the Berewood development in the south.
-It is hoped that this will happen late in 2016.
+It is hoped that this will happen by summer 2017.

 Will there be a new Health Centre for the development?